mdayaram/gochallenge/README.md

 has are and then begin implementing those first.
 Once you have those done, you can go ahead and build on top of them to make the more complex level commands.

-In terms of Go, this project is a great case study on code architecture.
-If done properly, you can use Go's structures and type definitions to your advantage.
+In terms of Go, this project is a great case study on code architecture and API design.
+If done properly, you can use Go's structures, types, and interfaces to your advantage.
 I would take a look at some of the above linked open source projects for inspiration.

 ## Resources